 You are in luck, Ranch Owner, because the mid-century front door was made for your house.
-I’ll break down how you can get or make your own perfect Mid-Century front door whether you are simply aiming for a spin through Etsy or planning major renovation.
+I’ll break down how you can get or make your own perfect Mid-Century front door.
+This works whether you are simply aiming for a spin through Etsy or planning major renovation.

 We’ll begin with the three levels in infographic form: